MSc by Research

 1.1 Qualification: A qualification (held for at least three years at the time of submission of the thesis or body of published work) which is recognised for registration by the General Medical Council for the United Kingdom.

-1.2 Employment: Employed for at least two years in appropriate clinical or scientific work, and will complete the majority of the work for the degree during that employment.
+1.2 Employment: Employed for at least two years in appropriate clinical or scientific work.

 1.3 UEA Sponsor: A member of academic staff (ATR) of the University will be required to act as the sponsor of the application.

-1.6 Affiliation: As the MD programme is typically for hospital clinicians undertaking research associated with their employment it is expected that candidates work in a Health or Social Care facility where research or teaching links with the Norwich Medical School are already established or that candidates have a previous affiliation with the UEA (e.g. have undertaken a MBBS undergraduate degree).
-This will help to ensure that projects are arranged following medical doctors approaching a suitable academic clinician supervisor.
+1.7 Affiliation: As the MD programme is typically for hospital clinicians undertaking research associated with their employment it is expected that candidates are either a Bachelor of Medicine/Bachelor of Surgery (MBBS) graduate of this University or a graduate of another approved university holding an appointment or an honorary appointment within a health or social care facility that has established research or teaching links with the University of East Anglia.
+This helps ensure that projects are arranged following medical doctors approaching a suitable academic clinician supervisor.

 a 2:1 degree or above, Graduate Basis for Chartered Membership with the British Psychological Society, at least one year's relevant clinical experience, and you must demonstrate an understanding of the specific role of the clinical psychologist in the health service and your suitability for this.